MukeCelestino/MyWaterTracker/README.md

-# Android Project 5 - *My Water Tracker*
+# Android Project - *My Water Tracker*

 Submitted by: **Muketoi Celestino**

-**My Water Tracker** is a health metrics app that allows users to track your water intake during the day
+**My Water Tracker** is a health metrics app that allows users to track their water intake during the day

 Time spent: **5** hours spent in total